Ezra Levant: Stance against the Alberta Human Rights Commission

 Levant is a fierce critic of the Alberta Human Rights Commission, particularly concerning Rev. Stephen Boissoin, who in the Lund v.
 Boissoin matter was fined $7,000 and banned from publicly "disparaging ... gays and lesbians" in May 2008.
 This case concerned a letter published by the Red Deer Advocate in 2002 in which Boissoin attacked the "homosexual agenda" as "wicked".
 In June 2008, Levant republished Boissoin's letter on his blog.
 When the AHRC dismissed the resulting complaint in November 2008, Levant accused the HRCs of religious discrimination, asserting that "100% of the CHRC's targets have been white, Christian or conservative" and that "It's legal for a Jew like me to publish [Boissoin's letter].
 It's illegal for a Christian like Rev. Boissoin to publish it."
 The HRC's ruling was overturned by the Court of Queen's Bench of Alberta in 2009, on the grounds that Boissoin's remarks were not hateful.
-In 2012, the Court of Appeal of Alberta upheld the Queen's Bench decision.
+In 2012, the Court of Appeal of Alberta upheld the Court of Queen's Bench decision.

 Levant's case has attracted the attention of organizations such as PEN Canada, the Canadian Association of Journalists, and the Canadian Civil Liberties Association — all of which have called for reform of the commissions.
 He was also featured on Glenn Beck's former show on CNN.